AjaX-05/AjaX-05/README.md

 # Hi there!
 I'm Ajay Shankar 👋

-### Backend Software Developer & Cloud Engineer
+### Full-Stack Software Developer & Cloud Engineer

-I’m a passionate Backend Software Developer and Cloud Engineer skilled in **Java, JavaScript, Node.js, Python, SQL, Apache Spark**, and **AWS**.
+I’m a passionate Full-Stack Software Developer and Cloud Engineer skilled in **Java, JavaScript, Node.js, Python, SQL, Apache Spark**, and **AWS**.
 I leverage my expertise to build robust backend systems, develop scalable web applications, and optimize cloud infrastructures.

 ### 🎓 Education
 - **Master of Science in Information Technology and Management**, The University of Texas at Dallas - Expected May 2025